 “What can I eat?”
-This is the most commonly asked question when a person has been newly diagnosed with diabetes.
+This is the most commonly asked question when a person has been newly diagnosed with type 2 diabetes.
 Actually, there is no such thing as a ‘diabetes diet’.
-In fact, people living with diabetes can eat most any healthy food.
+In fact, people living with type 2 diabetes can eat most any healthy food.

 This article will provide the basic guidelines for making healthier food choices and provide links to more detailed information on the subject of nutrition planning.